Career Opportunities for Majors

 Graduates with degrees in political science and international relations pursue a variety of careers.
 Some pursue specialized graduate education before entering a career, and some enter the job market after completing the B.A. degree.

 Our programs, supplemented by a careful selection of general education and elective courses, provides a broadly valuable mix of skills, knowledge, and perspectives to begin a career.

-The Creighton CAP center also provides useful career information and links at:
+Creighton's Career and Academic Planning, also known as the CAP center provides useful career information and links at: